Business Class Awards To Europe For Less

 I would imagine they have such a liberal hold policy partly because their booking process can be so challenging.
 Being able to hold the seats for between a week and a month, in the case of most awards, should provide you enough time to locate and send in all of the appropriate forms to prove that you are related to the other travelers on your itinerary.

 Korean Air partner awards represent one of the best options business class awards to Europe.
 At only 80,000 miles round-trip, their partner awards are significantly cheaper than most other programs.
 These awards are usually subject to high fuel-surcharges, but by flying with Aeromexico out of Mexico City it is possible to completely drop fuel surcharges on Korean Air partner awards to Europe.
 Korean Air partner awards have access to Skyteam partner award space, which is usually quite good when booking far in advance or during off-peak times.
 Korean Air is very strict about whom you can use your miles to ticket an award for and their partner award ticketing process involves both calling in to hold the award and then sending in supporting documents.
-There are several options for easily earning Korean Air Skypass miles including a co-branded credit card and transferring points from Chase Ultimate Rewards or Starwood Preferred Guest Starpoints.
+There are several options for easily earning Korean Air Skypass miles including a co-branded credit card and transferring points from Chase Ultimate Rewards (through 8/24/18) or Starwood Preferred Guest Starpoints.
 Given that it is now possible to use Korean Air Skypass miles to get to Europe without fuel surcharges, they may well be one of the most valuable programs for booking business class awards to Europe.